Temporal quantum eraser: Fusion gates with distinguishable photons: Parametric photon pair generation

-As specified by Eq. \ref{eq:NL2f}, coalescent (coincident) detection events at the output ports of the BS herald a symmetric (antisymmetric) two-photon state, in a similar manner to the result of Eq. \ref{eq:NLf}.
-However, unlike the state in Eq. \ref{eq:NLf}, in this case, both photons occupy either mode $\hat{a}_s$ or $\hat{b}_s$.
-Interestingly, since the symmetry of the two-photon wavefunction dictates the outcome of a HOM experiment, perfect two-photon interference of the signal photons persists even when a double pair is generated by either one of the two NL sources.
-Specifically, the symmetric (antisymetric) state of the signal photons in \ref{eq:NL2f} is characterized by a coincidence rate of zero (one).

-Overall, the application of a TQE to idler photons from two NL sources enables us to herald the symmetry of the signal photons, thus retrieving perfect two-photon interference from otherwise partially distinguishable photons.
-However, the probability of generating double photon pairs from a single source, resulting in two photons in a single waveguide, limits the applicability of this scheme in protocols that encode qubits in single photons.
-Additionally, in order to achieve an on-demand SPS, heralding on pairs of idler photons would necessitate multiplexing of more sources, as it reduces the average number of generated signal photons compared to heralding on a single idler per source.
-Nonetheless, the ability to tailor the symmetry of a two-photon state by introducing entanglement may be used as a resource by itself.
-In the following segment, we introduce a deterministic SPS that avoids these limitations when combined with a TQE.
+As evident from Eq. \ref{eq:NLf}, coalescent or coincident detection events in modes $\hat{c}$ and $\hat{d}$ project the signal photons to a purely symmetric or antisymmetric state, respectively.
+Therefore, applying the TQE to the idler photons from two NL sources enables us to herald the symmetry of the signal photons, thus retrieving perfect two-photon interference from otherwise partially distinguishable photons.
+However, two detection events in $\hat{c}$ and $\hat{d}$, can also occur if one of the sources produces two pairs of signal and idler photons.
+This leads to a two-photon state with a defined symmetry, where both signal photons occupy a single waveguide (see Appendix \ref{app:NL_multipair}).
+Such a scenario limits the use of this scheme in protocols where qubits are encoded in single photons.
+Furthermore, to achieve an on-demand SPS, heralding on pairs of idler photons would require multiplexing of more sources, as it reduces the average number of generated signal photons compared to heralding on a single idler per source.
+Nonetheless, the ability to tailor the temporal symmetry of a two-photon state may serve as a valuable resource in its own right.
+In the following section, we introduce a deterministic SPS that avoids these limitations when combined with a TQE.